-4.8.2 Option 2 - Format and Verify
+4.9.2 Option 2 - Format and Verify

 This option formats a drive, then tests the surface to replace pattern-sensitive defective sectors not found by the manufacturer.
 It performs both of the operations that are available separately with options 1 (Format) and 3 (Verify).
-This option also offers a bad block replacement feature, which, when enabled, replaces any bad blocks found during the verify operation.
+This option also offers a bad block replacement feature which, when enabled, replaces any bad blocks, on an ST-506 drive only, found during the verify operation.

-4.8.3 Option 3 - Verify
+4.9.3 Option 3 - Verify